Come see the hidden attractions and treasures of Downtown Greeneville!

 Main Street Greeneville

 is a non-profit 501 (c)3 corporation having been formed in 1983 as one of Tennessee’s five original Main Street communities.
 It is a program of the National Trust Main Street Center, National Trust for Historic Preservation.
-The Main Street Four-Point Approach supports sustainable community driven revitalization efforts through Design, Economic Restructuring, Organization and Promotion.
+The Main Street Four-Point Approach supports sustainable community driven revitalization efforts through design, economic restructuring, organization and promotion.
 The Main Street District is a twelve block area in historic downtown Greeneville that includes both commercial and residential properties.
-Mission To establish partnerships between public and private sectors dedicated to the revitalization of the Main Street District, the preservation of our historic structures and promotion of heritage tourism.
+Their mission is to establish partnerships between public and private sectors dedicated to the revitalization of the Main Street District, the preservation of our historic structures and promotion of heritage tourism.

 Brights Zoo has more than 500 animals from more than 90 different species in attractive, landscaped surroundings spread out over 100 acres.
 Brights Zoo offers giraffe, camel, bongo and lorikeet feedings, educational keeper talks, and animal encounters offered at regular intervals throughout the day.
 The zoo also has a concessions stand stocked with tasty meals and treats along with an outdoor picnic area.